 The Samhain festival took place around the end of October and over a thousand years ago, in Early Medieval times, the Church moved the feast of All Saints or All Hallows to November 1st.
 So October 31st became the evening before All Hallows or ‘Hallowe’en’.
 Customs associated with the Samhain festival were practiced at Halloween and, in the 10th century, the Church began to celebrate the feast of All Souls, commemorating the dead, on November 2nd.
 Ireland shared some customs with other parts of Europe, including Scotland, where the 18th century poet Robbie Burns became one of the first poets to write a poem in English about Halloween.
 The English singer/songwriter Sting recorded a Halloween song called ‘Soul Cakes’ in 2009 which echoes very old customs also found in Ireland.

-A Púca (sometimes spelt Pooka) was a hobgoblin and in 2005 I composed a tune called ‘The Pooka Polka’ for a collection of whistle tunes published by Walton’s of Dublin.
+A Púca (sometimes spelt Pooka) is a legendary, shape-shifting creature that can be both mischievous and wise, appearing in many folk tales down through the centuries.
+As the festival website says, he “can bring both blessings and tricks, embodying the mystical energy that defines Halloween in Irish folklore.”
+In 2005 I composed a tune called ‘The Pooka Polka’ for a collection of whistle tunes published by Walton’s of Dublin.
 This tune features in the final lesson of the Beginner’s Tin Whistle video course on this website.
 If you wish, you can learn the tune by ear, but staff notation is also provided.